avid0/Alom/README.md

   - % Resistant to `reading and editing program memory`
   - ?
 Slowly obfuscatoring and Increase script size

-!!
-Alom version 2.0 is weak without memtwister round.
+> :warning: Alom version 2.0 is weak without memtwister round.
 But it is disabled by default.
 Be careful in choosing options.

 ## Properties

-##### alom auto protection
+#### alom auto protection
 You can use this feature to automatically protect scripts on your system.
 ```php
 require_once "alomprotection.php";